Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 • h (height) = 1.6 m;

-This completes the calculation of the body mass index: it is 31.25.
+This completes the calculation of the body mass index: it is equal to 31.25.
 We remember this figure and compare it with normal indicators, according to the table below.

 Norm and deviations

-We didn’t get into the normal body mass index, and the table shows not just extra pounds, but first degree obesity (an overview of obesity classifications can be found).
+We did not fall into the normal body mass index, and the table no longer shows just extra pounds, but class I obesity (an overview of obesity classifications can be found).

-So it’s not at all difficult to calculate BMI and compare the data obtained with the norm.
-The problem is that the formula is already outdated, and the table from WHO does not reflect all the factors.
-And this means that the results may not be entirely correct.
+So calculating BMI and comparing the data obtained with the norm is not at all difficult.
+The problem is that the formula is already outdated, and the WHO table does not reflect all factors.
+This means that the results may not be entirely correct.

 For adults

-Since weight is influenced by gender and age factors, tables have appeared according to which you can see the norm and deviations from it separately for women and for men, and even taking into account age.
-According to experts, here the data is more accurate and correct.
+Since weight is influenced by gender and age factors, tables have appeared in which you can see the norm and deviations from it separately for women and men, and even taking into account age.
+As experts note, here the data is more accurate and correct.

 Anything below normal is underweight.
-So, you need to urgently gain the missing kilograms.
+This means that you urgently need to gain the missing kilograms.
 If the result exceeds the parameter indicated in the table by 5 units, you are overweight.
-If the difference is more than 5, you should seek qualified help, as we are talking about, most likely.
+If the difference is more than 5, you should seek qualified help, since we are most likely talking about.

 For children